tembdb-hes/gcai-project/README.md

 ---

+## References

+This application incorporates several functionalities and organizational features from the [Kazuhito00/hand-gesture-recognition-using-mediapipe](https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe) repository.

+---

 ## License

 This project is licensed under the [Apache License 2.0](LICENSE).
 For details about MediaPipe, refer to its [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).